raygun101/MarkupKit/README.md

 		...
 	</LMTableView>

-These processing instructions and others are discussed in more detail later.
+These processing instructions and others are discussed in more detail below.

 # MarkupKit Classes
 The remaining sections of this document discuss the classes included with the MarkupKit framework: